KunleMichaels/vega/docs/architecture/usecases.md

 ### Terminal

 #### UC1: Board with contactless smart card
-The Passenger uses his contactless smart(/payment) card as an identifier to his registered account.
+Passenger uses his contactless smart(/payment) card as an identifier to his registered account.
 When Passenger touch Boarding Terminal (BT) with a card, BT extracts card details and sends them to the backend for processing.
 If backend found a valid transit pass, it will send the signal to pass Passenger immediately (extension point 1) otherwise, BT will offer to pay for a transit using any payment card available in account's wallet.

 #### UC2: Board with contactless ticket
 Passenger can also use contactless tickets.
 Each ticket's RFID/NFC tag id is tired with "headless" transit pass that isn't assigned to any user.